Gomathi-Raji/Hostel-Management/README.md

-we🏨 Hostel Management System
+we🏨 RootnSpace

-A responsive web application built with React, Tailwind CSS, and Vite to manage hostel operations efficiently.
+A responsive web application built with React, Tailwind CSS, and Vite to manage property operations efficiently.
 This project provides a user-friendly interface for students, administrators, and staff to manage rooms, tenants, and payments.

 🚀 Features